stmoreau/data-structures-and-algorithms/stack-queue.md

 ### Queue

-In computer science, **a queue is an abstract data type that serves as a collection of elements, with two principal operations**:
+A queue is **an abstract data type that serves as a collection of elements, with two principal operations**:

 - **enqueue**, which is the *addition of entities to the rear terminal position*, and
 - **dequeue**, which is the *removal of entities from the front terminal position*.